techidaily/site-games-able/source/_posts/a-comprehensive-guide-to-personalizing-games-using-the-workshop.md

  Given how easy it is for people to upload mods onto the Steam Workshop, it's understandable to be concerned about whether a mod can contain malware.
 Steam can automatically install and update mods, so what's to stop someone from using it to distribute a virus?

  Generally, Steam Workshop mods are safe.
 There have been rare instances where someone used the Steam Workshop to distribute malware.
-For example, as reported by[GameRant](https://gamerant.com/steam-malware-mod-downfall-slay-the-spire/) , a mod called Downfall for Slay the Spire distributed malware after hackers managed to get into the mod developer's account and uploaded the payload into the code.
+For example, as reported by [GameRant](https://gamerant.com/steam-malware-mod-downfall-slay-the-spire/) , a mod called Downfall for Slay the Spire distributed malware after hackers managed to get into the mod developer's account and uploaded the payload into the code.

  However, these cases are the exception rather than the rule.
 For the most part, you can download mods without worrying about any malicious code sneaking onto your system.